 iv.
 Oversight of FMS Entities.
 Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.

-DHCF will monitor and assess the readiness and ongoing performance of the VF/EA FMS-Support Broker entity through a number of monitoring activities.
-DHCF will conduct a readiness review of the VF/EA FMS-Support Broker entity prior to the contract being finalized and services being implemented.
-DHCF will also conduct an annual VF/EA FMS-Supports Broker Entity Quality Assessment and Performance Review using the methods described earlier in Appendix A (5) and (6).
-The VF/EA FMS-Support Broker entity will be required to prepare and submit monthly utilization and expenditure reports to DHCF as required.
+DHCF will monitors and assesses the readiness and ongoing performance of the VF/EA FMS-Support Broker entity through a number of monitoring activities.
+DHCF conducted an on-site readiness review of the VF/EA FMS-Support Broker entity prior to the contract award.
+DHCF also conducts an annual VF/EA FMS-Support Broker Entity Quality Assessment and Performance Review using the methods described in Appendix A (5) and (6).
+The VF/EA FMS-Support Broker entity is required to prepare and submit monthly utilization and expenditure reports to DHCF.
 DHCF’s Office of Contracts and Procurement (OCP), in collaboration with the Health Care Delivery Management Administration’s (HCDMA) Division of Quality and Health Outcomes (DQHO), will address other quality assurance related issues as they arise.

-DHCF will conduct a participant/representative employer satisfaction survey within 60 days of the participant enrolling in the Services My Way program, and on an annual basis thereafter.
-DHCF will analyze the survey results and include them in the VF/EA FMS-Support Broker entity annual performance review.
+DHCF conducts a participant/representative employer satisfaction survey within sixty (60) days of the participant enrolling in the Services My Way program, and on an annual basis thereafter.
+DHCF analyzes the survey results and includes them in the VF/EA FMS-Support Broker entity annual performance review.

-The VF/EA FMS-Support Broker entity will be required to develop an ongoing Quality Assurance Monitoring Plan, subject to DHCF approval, that includes the following elements:

-• Key indicators/measures of quality related to the provision of VF/EA FMS and support broker services;

-• A description of how the VF/EA FMS-Support Broker entity plans to monitor these key indicators/measures;

-• A description of how the VF/EA FMS-Support Broker entity shall develop, implement, and evaluate corrective actions or modifications to overall operations as necessary to address quality concerns;

-• A description of the staffing resources responsible for the quality assurance plan and quality assurance activities;

-• Samples of all reports related to quality assurance and performance monitoring, along with descriptions of their use and who is responsible for reviewing them; and

-• A description of how the quality assurance plan shall help DHCF meet all quality assurances as described in its EPD waiver.

-• Based on survey results from the Participant/Representative Employer Satisfaction Survey provided by DHCF, the VF/EA FMS-Support Broker entity shall prepare a corrective action plan to address the issues raised as applicable and incorporate issues into its quality assurance process and VF/EA FMS-Support Broker entity’s policies, procedures and internal controls, as appropriate.
+Furthermore, the integrity of financial transactions performed by the FMS is ensured through inclusion of Services My Way participants in the quarterly compliance reviews conducted by the EPD Waiver oversight and monitoring team, as discussed in Appendix I.

+The scope of this post-payment review process is as follows: Data is selected for review by identifying beneficiaries at random from the list of Services My Way participants, such that at least ten percent (10%) of the beneficiaries included in the review are Services My Way participants.
+The frequency of this post-payment review process is quarterly.
+The methodology used to ensure the integrity of payments made by the VF/EA FMS-Support Broker entity is as follows: MMIS paid claims to the VF/EA FMS-Support Broker entity are compared to PDW timesheets signed by participant/representative-employers during the quarter under review.
+If discrepancies between the paid claims and signed timesheets are found, the VF/EA FMS-Support Broker entity and the participant/representative-employer(s) are notified, and a referral is made to DHCF’s Division of Program Integrity for investigation.
+In addition to the quarterly reviews conducted to ensure compliance with the EPD Waiver program’s performance measures, the VF/EA FMS-Support Broker entity is included as an EPD Waiver provider in the oversight and monitoring team’s annual oversight and monitoring review, as discussed in Appendix I.

 Appendix E: Participant Direction of Services E-1: Overview (9 of 13)

 j.
 Information and Assistance in Support of Participant Direction.
 In addition to financial management services, participant direction is facilitated when information and assistance are available to support participants in managing their services.
 These supports may be furnished by one or more entities, provided that there is no duplication.
 Specify the payment authority (or authorities) under which these supports are furnished and, where required, provide the additional information requested (check each that applies):